ttytm/webview/README.md

 ```

 Extended examples can be found in the [examples](https://github.com/ttytm/webview/tree/master/examples) directory.
+An application example that uses this webview binding with SvelteKit for the UI is [emoji-mart-desktop](https://github.com/ttytm/emoji-mart-desktop).

-An overview of exported functions can be found in the repositories [`src/lib.v`](https://github.com/ttytm/webview/blob/master/src/lib.v)
+The overview of exported functions is accessible in the repositories [`src/lib.v`](https://github.com/ttytm/webview/blob/master/src/lib.v)
 file and on its [vdoc](https://ttytm.github.io/webview/) site.